reeen-git/reeen-git/README.md

-Hi 👋 My name is Ren.
+Hi 👋 My name is Ren　Takahashi.
 ===============================

 I'm a Junior IOS Developer.
 ---------------------

-I've been learning Swift and IOS_Dev for a year.
+I've been learning Swift and IOS Devlopment for a year.
-I wanna be "Pro" IOS Developer.
+I wanna be "Pro （つよつよ）" IOS Developer.

 I'm based in Saitama/Japan 🌍